tanin47/tip/README.md

 FAQ
 ----

-### Why isn't Tip published on App Store?

-App Store requires an app to be sandboxed.
-However, Tip executes `~/Library/tanin.tip/provider` that can essentially do anything; it's your own provider script.
-Therefore, Tip can't be sandboxed.
+### Why is the provider script located at `~/Library/Application\ Scripts/tanin.tip/provider`?

+Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/), which protects systems and users by limiting the privileges of an app to its intended functionality.
+App Sandbox gives our users peace of mind.

+With App Sandbox, Tip can only read/write files from [a few predefined directories](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html) and, specifically, can *only* execute files (not write) within `~/Library/Application\ Scripts/tanin.tip`.

+Therefore, a user needs to explicitly make the provider script at `~/Library/Application\ Scripts/tanin.tip/provider`.

 As a reminder, please always review a downloaded provider script before using it.